Margaret Bland: Early life and education

 Margaret Bland spent her childhood at the family home in Charlotte and was educated in the Charlotte public schools, where her burgeoning interest in dramatic literature and her fluency in French began to develop.
 She spent school vacations in a rustic inn in Little Switzerland, a resort community high in the Blue Ridge Mountains of western North Carolina.
 The inn and the community had been founded by her uncle Heriot Clarkson in 1910.
-He was a justice of the North Carolina Supreme Court, a proponent of prohibition, an advocate of the Good Roads Movement, an active member of the Episcopal church, and a visionary who imagined a mountaintop paradise for vacationers seeking a simple way of life and respite from the summer heat of the piedmont and the coastal plain.
-It was in Little Switzerland that Margaret made friends with local mountain people (Southern highlanders) and became acquainted with some of their stories, folkways, and dialects of Appalachian English.
+He was a justice of the North Carolina Supreme Court, a proponent of prohibition, an advocate of the Good Roads Movement, and an active member of the Episcopal church.
+It was in Little Switzerland that Bland made friends with local Appalachian people (Southern highlanders) and became acquainted with some of their stories, folkways, and dialects of Appalachian English.

-After high school, Margaret attended Agnes Scott College, a small school for women in Decatur, Georgia, a city in the Atlanta metropolitan area.
-Affiliated with the Presbyterian church, it was highly regarded as an educational institution and is still unofficially known as one of the Seven Sisters of the South.
-Stimulated by the liberal arts curriculum and the creative atmosphere of the campus, Margaret began to work on her first plays and to write poems.
-Graduated in 1920, she pursued her interest in playwriting through studies in the Department of Dramatic Arts of the University of North Carolina at Chapel Hill.
-There, she came into her own as a dramatist, specializing in one-act plays.
-She eventually earned a master of fine arts degree and went on, in 1929-1930, to study at the Yale School of Drama (then the Department of Drama in the School of Fine Arts), in New Haven, Connecticut.
+After high school, Bland attended Agnes Scott College, a small school for women in Decatur, Georgia.
+Stimulated by the liberal arts curriculum and the creative atmosphere of the campus, Bland began to work on her first plays and to write poems.
+After graduating in 1920, she pursued her interest in playwriting through studies in the Department of Dramatic Arts of the University of North Carolina at Chapel Hill, specializing in one-act plays.
+She eventually earned a Master of Fine Arts degree.
+In 1929-1930, she studied at the Yale School of Drama (then the Department of Drama in the School of Fine Arts), in New Haven, Connecticut.